MachinisteWeb/node-atlas/README.md

 In addition to this README, you also have access to,
 - [tl;dr](https://www.npmjs.com/package/node-atlas) and,
 - [details of functions in the NA object](http://haeresis.github.io/NodeAtlas/doc/namespaces.list.html).

+### Contributing ###

+If you would like to contribute with:

+ - Code enhancements and fixes,
+ - French correct spelling mistake or
+ - Decent english translation

+Please do the following:

+ 1. Fork the NodeAtlas repository.
+ 2. Hack on a separate topic branch created from the latest master.
+ 3. Commit and push the topic branch.
+ 4. Make a pull request.
+ 5. Be patient. ;-)

+Please note that modications should follow these coding guidelines:

+- Pass Sonarqube JS with 0% Technical Debt Ratio.

+Thank you for helping out!